Old Fashioned Strawberry Cake Recipe – Classic Dessert

 • 1 tsp vanilla extract

-1. Preheat the Oven: Preheat your oven to 350°F (175°C).
-Grease and flour two 9-inch round cake pans, then line the bottoms with parchment paper.
+Preheat the oven to 350Β°F (175Β°C).
+Grease and flour two 9-inch round cake pans or line them with parchment paper.

 Special Note